Date: August 3-4, 2018

 Spring Grove, MN and Coon Valley, WI

-The University of Minnesota Extension, University of Wisconsin Extension, and the Savanna Institute will jointly host a Silvopasture workshop near La Crescent, Minnesota.
+The University of Minnesota Extension, University of Wisconsin Extension, the Wallace Center Pasture Project and the Savanna Institute will jointly host a Silvopasture workshop near La Crescent, Minnesota.

 Silvopasture is a sustainable agroforestry practice where trees and forage crops are grown together on the same piece of land, and grazing animals eat the forages.
 The livestock provide annual income, and the trees may provide income after a while in the form of wood, nuts or other products.
 Silvopasture can provide economic and environmental benefits that complement regular forestry and open pasture production, such as shade for livestock and pasture, and habitat for birds and beneficial insects.

-The workshop will begin with an optional tour on Friday afternoon, August 4th.
-A tour of a silvopasture trial near Soldiers Grove, Wisconsin, will be followed by dinner and a networking session at Hoch Orchard in La Crescent, Minnesota.
+The workshop will begin Friday afternoon, August 3, with a tour of a Nettle Valley Farm near Spring Grove, Minnesota, followed by dinner and a presentation and networking session at Willow Creek Ranch in Coon Valley, Wisconsin.